How To Monetize Social Media: A Step by Step Guide

 - Every interaction a consumer has on social platforms leaves a trail of useful information behind.
 Successful brands simply follow the crumbs (consumer co-creation through social listening) and translate data into something actionable: Carefully crafted messaging and ad targeting intelligence.

-- Become a friend for your consumers.
+- Become a friend to your consumers.
 Constant interactions will help to achieve this and give your brand a “human” like identity, not just another business trying to sell something.

 Step 2: Leveraging the Audience